Nested resources

 it at the moment, because you’re not displaying a list of tickets on the

-project show
+project show template yet.

 Listing tickets

-To display a ticket on the show
+To display a ticket on the show template, you can iterate through the

-project’s tickets by using the tickets
+project’s tickets by using the tickets method on a Project object, made

-call in your model.
+available by the has_many :tickets call in your model.
 Put this code at the

-bottom of app/views/projects/show.html.erb
+bottom of app/views/projects/show.html.erb.

 <ul>